sskiswani/CPU-Simulator/README.md

 proj1
 -----

-The rubric is in the folder, but the project consisted of three parts:
+The rubric is in the folder, along with test cases.
+The project consisted of three parts:
- * Assembler for the language specification of LC3101.
-Turn MIPS-like code into machine code that the LC3101 can understand
+ * Writing an assembler for the language specification of LC3101, e.g. turn MIPS-like code into machine code that the LC3101 simulator can understand
- * Simulator of LC3101 as a multicycle processor.
+ * Writing a simulator of LC3101 as a multicycle processor.
  * Implementation of a multipler.

 proj2
 -----

 Rubric is in the folder, a pipelined implementation of LC3101.
 The assembler from proj1 was used.
+Test cases are included in the test folder